 - That’s X. And implicitly what’s happening in

-is, we are setting value of X to false which is zero.
+Line 2is, we are setting value of X to false which is zero.

 So a wise use case for storage pointers is to get read only access if we aren’t careful.
 Can also use for writing provided we know what we’re doing with manipulating the state reference.